Potassium: benefits, dosage, contraindications

 Médicaments

-Angiotensin-converting enzyme inhibitors reduce potassium excretion, and concomitant potassium intake may increase the risk of hyperkalemia.
+Angiotensin-converting enzyme inhibitors reduce potassium excretion; concomitant potassium intake may increase the risk of hyperkalemia.

 Diuretics: moderate interaction

-The concomitant use of potassium-sparing diuretics with potassium supplements increases the risk of hyperkalemia.
-Additionally, loop and thiazide diuretics increase urinary potassium excretion.
+Concurrent use of potassium-sparing diuretics with potassium supplements increases the risk of hyperkalemia.
+In addition, loop and thiazide diuretics increase urinary potassium excretion.

 Amphotericin B: strong interaction

-Amphotericin B increases urinary potassium losses due to toxic effects on renal tubular epithelium.
-Hypokalemia may occur in up to 50% of patients.
+Amphotericin B increases urinary potassium losses due to toxic effects on the renal tubular epithelium.
+Hypokalemia can occur in up to 50% of patients.

 Plantes ou autres actifs